socadk/design-practice-repository/introduction.md

 We also provide some [background information](./background-information) on methods and practices, including a [bibliography](/./background-information/literature.md).

-### *News*
+### *Status*

-Version 1.2, released on December 7, 2020, adds one activity and one artifact:
+Version 1.2, released on December 7, 2020, added one activity and one artifact:

 * [Story splitting](/activities/DPR-StorySplitting.md) for planning and design purposes
 * [Component, Responsibility, Collaboration (CRC) cards](artifact-templates/DPR-CRCCard.md), an OOAD veteran repurpose for architecture design

 Tutorial 1 also was enhanced, as well as several other activity and artifact descriptions.
 We also added (even) more pointers to background information.

+Since then, we have copy edited all content and provided additional references.

+### Preview: DPR eBook

+*Update (April 8, 2021):* The DPR content also comes as an ebook now.
+The current draft version is available on [Leanpub](https://leanpub.com/dpr). <!-- TODO feature bundle too https://leanpub.com/b/software-architecture-dpr -->

 ## Terminology Clarification